EigenSafe: A Spectral Framework for Learning-Based Probabilistic Safety Assessment: Problem Setup

 \subsection{Safety-Critical Dynamics}

-The dynamics considered in this paper is modeled as a discrete-time Markov decision process (MDP) without the reward term, a 3-tuple $(S,A,P)$, where $S$, $A$ are the state and action spaces, and $P$ is the transition probability that describes the dynamics:
+The robotic system considered in this paper is modeled as a discrete-time Markov decision process (MDP) without the reward term, a 3-tuple $(S,A,P)$, where $S$ and $A$ are the state and action spaces, respectively, and $P$ is the transition probability that describes the dynamics:

-Here, $s_t, s_{t+1} \in S$ are the system's state at time $t$ and $t+1$, respectively, and \(a_t \in A\) is the action taken at time \(t\).
+Here, $s_t, s_{t+1} \in S$ are the system's state at time $t$ and $t+1$, respectively, and $a_t \in A$ is the action taken at time $t$.

-Consider a safety constraint \( s_t \in C \), where \( C \subsetneq S \) is the \emph{safe set}: For example, $C$ could represent the set of states satisfying a collision-avoidance constraint.
-Once the system leaves $C$ for the first time, a permanent safety failure is recorded, and all subsequent system behavior is considered unsafe.
-We model this using an \textit{unsafe (termination) state} $K\notin C$.
-If $s_t \notin C$, then the trajectory is marked as terminated by setting $s_{t'} = K$ for all $t' \geq t$, regardless of the action taken thereafter.
-Since we do not distinguish between different failure modes, we consider the existence of only one unsafe state and write the state space as $S = C\cup\{K\}$.
-The safety probability of the system can then be expressed as \(\mathbb{P}[s_t \neq K]\), which is the probability that the system remains safe at time \(t\).
-This probability is non-increasing in time (i.e., \( \mathbb{P}[s_{t+1} \neq K] \leq \mathbb{P}[s_t \neq K] \)) and depends on the chosen (feedback) policy and the initial state.
-Although a policy that keeps the system almost surely safe (\(\mathbb{P}[s_t \neq K] = 1\)) may not exist, the problem of interest in this paper is to learn a policy or safety filter that maintains the safety probability above a prescribed threshold.
+We consider a safety constraint $s_t \in C$, where $C \subsetneq S$ is the \textit{safe set}, i.e., the set of allowable states.
+For example, $C$ could represent the set of states satisfying a collision avoidance constraint.
+Once the system leaves $C$ for the first time, a permanent safety failure is recorded, and the subsequent behavior is considered unsafe.
+We model this using the notion of a \textit{termination state} $K\notin C$.
+If $s_t \notin C$, then the trajectory is marked as stopped and terminated by setting $s_{t'} = K$ for all $t' \geq t$, regardless of the action taken thereafter.
+In this paper, we do not distinguish between different failure modes, so we can assume there exists only one unsafe state and write the state space as $S = C\cup\{K\}$.

+The safety probability of the system is defined as the probability of the system not reaching the termination state $K$ throughout the given horizon, i.e., $\mathbb{P}[s_t \neq K]$.
+This probability is naturally non-increasing in time (i.e., $\mathbb{P}[s_{t+1} \neq K] \leq \mathbb{P}[s_t \neq K]$) and depends on the chosen (feedback) policy and the initial state.
+The problem of interest in this paper is to derive a measure that quantitatively assesses the safety of a given state, action, or a feedback policy, in terms of how this safety probability evolves over a long time horizon.